MartinBielke/wildfire-early-warning-system/data /README.md

 - All code assumes that pre‑processed data resides in the `era5_salta/` folder (relative to the notebook location).
 - The notebook is designed to be run **linearly**.
 Some cells may take several minutes (training, backtesting).
 - Before running alert cells, ensure you have set your `TELEGRAM_TOKEN`, `TELEGRAM_CHAT_ID`, and `FIRMS_MAP_KEY` in the configuration cell.
-- The alert system uses a fixed threshold of 0.50.
-Change the `UMBRAL` variable inside the notebook if needed.
+- The alert system uses a fixed threshold of 0.35, prioritizing recall over precision.
+Change the `UMBRAL` variable inside the notebook if needed — see the threshold sweep in the Production section for trade-offs at other values.
-- The model is trained on the top 50 cells inside Salta.
-To change that, modify `TOP_N` in the training section.
+- The model is trained on all 165 cells within Salta that have historical fire records (`TOP_N = None`).
+To restrict training to a subset, set `TOP_N` in the training section.

 ## Credits & Data Sources